Create Custom Content Filtering Rules

 Actions—When paired with Web Application Destinations, you can provide a robust, granular policy.
 For example, you might allow access to various social networking sites, but want to prevent the uploading or downloading of photos and videos for specific applications.

-This page provides an additional Filter field from which you can select a specific application and view what actions the Web Security Service detects.
+This page provides an additional Filter field from which you can select a specific application and view what actions the WSS detects.

 Conflicts with Actions and File Types

 - Notice that some Actions are amended with an A. Rules that contain specific actions, such as File Upload, must be enforced during request before the actual upload request reaches the server.
 Such objects require the rule to be created in Group A.

 - Notice that all File Types are amended with a B. For rules that contain specific actions, such as Executable, the Web Security Service must see the contents of the response so that it can detect whether it is actually an executable.
 Such require the rule to be created in Group B.